The question every property buyer asks “Do real estate agents lie?”

 ‘We haven’t had much interest in this property.’

 ‘We are happy to present offers to the owner prior to auction.’
-(Just not accept them).
+(Just not accept them, there showing sellers how hard there working and fleshing out your maximum bidding price).

 ‘Don’t worry about adding that in the contract, vendor is fine with that.’

 If a dispute arises regarding a property sale that must be taken to VCAT the only grounds a buyers has to prove a special condition or agreement is what the buyer added in writing to the contract of sale.
-No writing means no proof therefore the buyer is unable to claim damages.
+No writing means no proof therefore the buyer is unable to claim damages or loss.